kashifali94/FireflyHomeAssignment/README.md

 # Savannahtakehomeassi

 **Savannahtakehomeassi** is a Go-based project designed to manage and monitor AWS and Terraform configurations.
-It aims to provide tools for detecting and reporting configuration drift, ensuring that infrastructure remains consistent with the desired state defined in code.
+It provides tools for detecting and reporting configuration drift between live AWS resources and their Terraform definitions, ensuring infrastructure remains consistent with the desired state defined in code.

 ## 📘 Table of Contents
 - [Project Overview](#project-overview)